ddutt/cloud-native-data-center-networking/README.md

 |[Ansible](https://www.ansible.com/)| 2.8.4 |
 |[FRRouting](https://frrouting.org/)| 7.2 & version in Cumulus 3.7.x|

 The vagrant-libvirt link contains instructions on installing libvirt, QEMU and KVM for various Linux distributions.
 I use libvirt because it spins up VMs in parallel, making the entire setup a breeze on most modern laptops.
-For example, on my Lenovo Yoga 920 with an i7-8550U processor and 16GB RAM running Ubuntu 19.04, I can spin up all of the different simulations in less than two minutes, and still have a functioning laptop where I'm browsing, editing code etc. Virtualbox is more universally supported such as on Windows and Macs, but is much slower.
+For example, on my Lenovo Yoga 920 with an i7-8550U processor and 16GB RAM running Ubuntu 19.04, I can spin up all of the different simulations (using Cumulus rather than Arista) in less than two minutes, and still have a functioning laptop i.e. I'm browsing, editing code etc. Virtualbox is more universally supported such as on Windows and Macs, but is much slower.
 Remember to use the Vagrant-vbox file to spin up the simulation using Virtualbox.

 Even though I tested using Virtualbox 6.0.6, the virtualbox images for Cumulus VX have been built with Virtualbox Guest Additions for 5.1.8.
 That did not pose a problem for my testing and I don't use shared folders.